DefTruth/lite.ai.toolkit/README.md

 <div id="refer-anchor-Acknowledgements"></div>

 Many thanks to the following projects.
-All the LiteHub's models are sourced from these repos.
+All the Lite.AI's models are sourced from these repos.
 Just jump to and star 🌟👉🏻 the any awesome one you are interested in !
 Have a good travel ~ 🙃🤪🍀

 * [1] [headpose-fsanet-pytorch](https://github.com/omasaht/headpose-fsanet-pytorch) (🔥↑)
 * [2] [pfld_106_face_landmarks](https://github.com/Hsintao/pfld_106_face_landmarks) (🔥🔥↑)